accessidaho/egov-id-form/README.md

 Then add data to the component's properties:

-The constraints used to validate the data. *For more information, see the [validate.js](https://validatejs.org) documentation.*
+The constraints are used to validate the data. *For more information, see the [validate.js](https://validatejs.org) documentation.*

 ```js
 static get properties() {